tursodatabase/libsql/ext/jni/src/org/sqlite/jni/tester/test-script-interpreter.md

 ## Parsing Rules:

-  1. Ignore the entire script if the script does not contain the string "SCRIPT_MODULE_NAME:".

-  2. Ignore any script that contains the character sequence "\\n\|" (0x0a, 0x7c).
-In other words, ignore scripts that contain the pipe character at the beginning of a line.
-Such lines represent test database file content in the "dbtotxt" format.
-We might add support for this later, but omit it for the first version.

-  3. Ignore individual lines that begin with '#'  (C-preprocessor lines).
+  1. The test script is read line by line, where a line is a sequence of characters that runs up to the next '\\n' (0x0a) character or until the end of the file.
+There is never a need to read ahead past the end of the current line.

+  2. If any line contains the string " MODULE_NAME:" (with a space before the initial "M") or "MIXED_MODULE_NAME:" then that test script is incompatible with this spec.
+Processing of the test script should end immediately.
+There is no need to read any more of the file.
+       In verbose mode, the interpreter might choose to emit an informational messages saying that the test script was abandoned due to an incompatible module type.

+  3. If any line contains the string "SCRIPT_MODULE_NAME:" then the input script is known to be of the correct type for this specification and processing may continue.
+The "MODULE_NAME" checking in steps 2 and 3 may optionally be discontinued after sighting a "SCRIPT_MODULE_NAME".

+  4. If any line begins with the "\|" (0x7c) character, that indicates that the input script is not compatible with this specification.
+Processing of the script should stop immediately.
+In verbose mode, the interpreter might choose to emit an informational message indicating that the test script was abandoned because it contained "a dbtotxt format database specification".

+  5. Any line that begins with "#" is a C-preprocessor line.
+The interpreter described by this spec does not know how to deal with C-preprocessor lines.
+       Hence, processing should be abandoned.
+In verbose mode, the interpreter might emit an informational message similar to "script NAME abandoned due to C-preprocessor line: ..."

-  4. If a line begins with exactly two minus signs followed by a lowercase letter, that is a command.
+  6. If a line begins with exactly two minus signs followed by a lowercase letter, that is a command.
 Process commands as described below.

-  5. All other lines should be accumulated into the "input buffer".
+  7. All other lines should be accumulated into the "input buffer".
        The various commands will have access to this input buffer.
        Some commands will reset the buffer.